ashpynov/ThemeOptions/README.md

 - Double, Int32, Duration, TimeSpan (via Slider)

 ### Slider customization
-As soon as Slider more complex control to specify Double, Int32, Duration or TimeSpan It is require some additional specification in Variables.
+As soon as Slider more complex control to specify Double, Int32, Duration, CornerRadius or TimeSpan It is require some additional specification in Variables.
 Thus it is require to specify:
 - Min - minimum value
 - Max - maximum value